🇦🇺 Australia

 Cyber Security Analyst Visa Pathway Australia

-Cyber Security Analysts are in critical shortage across Australia.
+Skilled migration pathways to Australia are available for Cyber Security Analyst.
 Migrate via Temporary Skill Shortage (482) or Employer Nomination Scheme (186).
-ACS assessment required; expect 6–9 months total.

 Key Facts